 10. Layer, Layer, Layer

 Take your cake to another level (literally) by adding layers!
-Simply bake two or three box mix cakes in round or square pans, then stack them with a layer of sweet frosting in between each layer of moist cake for a more professional look and taste.
-More layers equals more frosting, which equals more deliciousness.
+Simply bake two or three box mix cakes in round or square cake pans, then stack them with a layer of sweet buttercream frosting in between each layer of moist cake for a more professional look and taste.
+More layers equals more frosting, which equals more delicious cake.